PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 <td className="text-center"><span className="text-red text-lg">✖</span></td> It won't help you understand why you do or don't have product-market fit.

-### Method #6 CLV/CAC ratio 📆💰
+## Indicator #6 CLV/CAC ratio 📆💰

 > - **CLV** = customer lifetime value – i.e. the total value of a customer after churn and the cost of supporting / retaining them.
 >
 > - **CAC** = customer acquisition cost - i.e. how much you're spending to > acquire new customers.

-CLV/CAC ratio is a robust, but complicated, measure of product-market fit.
+CLV/CAC ratio is a robust but complex measure of product-market fit.
 Robust because it speaks directly to the long-term financial health of your company; complex because calculating CLV and CAC accurately isn't a trivial task.

 Nikhyl Singhal, who has sold startups to IBM and Google and is currently VP of Product at Meta, favors this measure because: